jbdamask/PiHubBleAwsIoT/README.md

 ## ToDo

-* Speed things up.
-There's a delay of about 3 seconds to sync states.
-This may be due to TouchBleLights code more than this
-* * Note that by changing BLE_READPACKET_TIMEOUT in BluefruitConfig.h from 500 to 50 (ms), things are better.
-I could remove it altogether from the "master" controller but don't want to do that.
 * I'm going to [change the device name](https://learn.adafruit.com/bluefruit-le-micro-atmega32u4-microcontroller-usb-bluetooth-le-in-one/ble-gap#at-plus-gapdevname) on my Feathers in the future.
 This will let me better target the ones tracked by PiHub.
 I'll have to change the name to search for in this code

 ## Bugs